LEVELS OF EDITING

 Copy editing = mechanical editing

 Then you add in that some publishers have one editor doing multiple levels of editing, which they simply call "manuscript editing", or that just about every definition of "line editing" is super vague, and you can see why this is a confusing topic for people both inside the editing field and outside it.
 I hope this post can help sort things out a bit for you, or at least clarify what I mean when I use certain terms.

 This is the stage of editing that probably has the most number of names: developmental editing, substantive editing, content editing, macro editing...
 Honestly, you can probably find more if you look.
 But most sources for fiction and creative nonfiction that I've seen agree that the first stage of editing is the one that assesses the project on a big-picture level.

-One course from Editors Canada describes this stage of editing like so: "Substantive editing, also known as structural editing, focuses on the content, organization, and presentation of an entire text, from the title through to the ending.
+One seminar from Editors Canada describes this stage of editing like so: "Substantive editing, also known as structural editing, focuses on the content, organization, and presentation of an entire text, from the title through to the ending.
 Substantive editors help writers define their goals, identify their readers, and shape the manuscript in the best possible way.
 They clarify the argument, fix the pacing, suggest improvements, and draw missing pieces from the author. ...
 Substantive editing is the first step in the editing or revising process, and there is no point in copy editing a text that needs substantive work."
-Other materials from EC refer to it as developmental editing, specify that it covers concept, craft, structure, plot, world-building, and character development, and confirm that it's also called a structural or substantive edit.
+Other course materials from EC refer to it as developmental editing, specify that it covers concept, craft, structure, plot, world-building, and character development, and confirm that it's also known as a structural or substantive edit.

 Editors Canada also publishes a definitive document called Professional Editorial Standards, which defines the various levels of editing and outlines what tasks they include.
 This document's section on tasks for structural editing includes: